jeffDevelops/simor-social-experiment/README.md

 Before the campaign is deployed, saving whether a user has visited to local storage is definitely the next step.
 Currently, any user could refresh the page and submit the form again--spamming our test results.

 ## Simor
-This project was executed under the direction of Simor.
+This project was executed under the direction of Simor, "a social platform for students, teachers, and tutors to connect on academic knowledge."

+"For students Who need immediate answer to their questions, We provide free help that saves them money and help them apply for jobs.
+Unlike Chegg.com (worth: $1.1 billion) that charges students to provide them with answers.
+We believe students don't have money to spend to receive answers to their questions.
+So, we provide answers for free by using the knowledge of another student.
+The incentive for the second student to answer questions is to build up a great resume on Simor to show off to potential employers."

-Build a network of intellectual peers across the topics that interest you, add new friends to your network and follow them as they post questions, answers, and thoughts.
+"Build a network of intellectual peers across the topics that interest you, add new friends to your network and follow them as they post questions, answers, and thoughts."

 ## Contributors
 ### Jeffery Reynolds